Manning, Pierre-Paul and rest of Giants stun Broncos 23-10 | New Country 923

 KICKING WOES: Brandon McManus’ miss from 35 yards out, his fourth missed chip shot of the season, was an ominous sign for Denver.
 He also had a 53-yard attempt that was blocked.

 McManus has been anything but money since signing an $11.25 million extension last month.
-His 53-yarder blocked by Kerry Wynn was his fifth miss in 13 tries.
+He’s missed five field goals in 13 tries.
 Last year, he missed five times in 34 tries.

-Adam Gotsis returned the favor by blocking Rosas’ 49-yard field goal try.
+Coach Vance Joseph, however, said he won’t be bringing in another kicker anytime soon.

+“We’ll address it with him,” Joseph said.
+“But sitting here right now he’s our guy.”

 BIG GAIN: The Broncos were allowing just 50.8 yards rushing per game.
 Orleans Darkwa gained almost that many on one run in the second quarter when he knifed right up the middle and wasn’t pulled down until safety Justin Simmons caught up with him 47 yards later.